mac-comp240/activities_3-mem/3-cache-misses/README.md

 What do you observe about the cache miss rate as the stride increases?

-### cachegrind output files
+### Cachegrind Output Files

-**NOTE:** each time you run valgrind with the cachegrind tool, a new file gets written out in your workspace.
-You will see them in the tree on the left and if you do `ls` at the terminal.
+Each time you run valgrind with the cachegrind tool, a new file gets written out in your workspace.
+You will see them if you do `ls` at the terminal.
 These files contain more detail than we need to get into for this course (there is quite a bit of information you can find out about exactly which cache lines were used when).
 These files are mainly designed to be read by other programs.
-One of these is called **cg_annnotate**.
-OPTIONAL: If you want to try it you can send one of the output files as a command line argument to **cg_annotate** in the terminal.
+One of these is called `cg_annnotate`.
+If you want to try it you can send one of the output files as a command line argument to `cg_annotate` in the terminal.

-You can remove the cachegrind output files as they pile up by using a nice feature of the command line.
-This will show them all to you:

-    ls cache*

-And this will remove them all:

-    rm cache*
+When you run `make clean`, all of the cachegrind output files will be removed.

 ## Two-Dimensional Array

-Use valgrind with the cachegrind tool on the programs called **sumarrayrows** and **sumarraycols**.
+Use valgrind with the cachegrind tool on the programs called `sumarrayrows` and `sumarraycols`.

 Is the difference in data miss rate what you would have expected?

 ## Three-Dimensional Array

-The 3-D matrix program, called sumarray3d, has been updated from memory activity 1 to take one optional command line argument, -s.
-If you run it with -s like this:
+The 3-D matrix program `sumarray3d.c` has been updated from memory activity 1 to take one optional command line argument, `-s`.
+If you run it with `-s` like
+this:

     ./sumarray3d -s

 You will see that it runs the slower version of the code, which has poor spatial locality.
-You run the faster version with good spatial locality by not including the -s flag, like this:
+You run the faster version with good spatial locality by not including the `-s` flag, like this:

     ./sumarray3d

-Once you verify that the timing is slower for the version using the -s flag, then use valgrind with the cachegrind tool (still on the command line) to run each version.
+Once you verify that the timing is slower for the version using the `-s` flag, use cachegrind to run each version.

 Do the reported number of cache misses indicate what you might expect, given the spatial locality of the data references?